idaholab/moose/modules/heat_conduction/doc/content/source/functormaterials/FinEnhancementFactorFunctorMaterial.md

-The total surface efficiency $\eta_t$ characterizes the performance of an array of fins on a surface, not just a single fin, as $\eta_f$ does, and is defined as the ratio of the total heat transfer rate $Q$ at the entire surface to the theoretical maximum heat transfer rate $Q_{\text{max}}$ [!citep](incropera2002):
+The total surface efficiency $\eta_t$ characterizes the performance of an array of fins on a surface, not just a single fin, as $\eta_f$ does, and is defined as the ratio of the total heat transfer rate $Q$ of the entire surface to the theoretical maximum heat transfer rate $Q_{\text{max}}$ [!citep](incropera2002):

 !equation id=total_efficiency